• Skip to primary navigation

 These cookies are great bake for children to help with all aspects of.
 Let them roll the dough into balls instead of using a scoop - it will be much more fun for them!

-Feed a Crowd with these Soft Gingerbread Cookies
+Can I feed a Crowd with these Soft Gingerbread Cookies

 These make around 11 large Soft Gingerbread Cookies, if you are after more then you’ll need to bake them in batches, which, as they only bake for 8 minutes is no big deal - and your guests will love them!